jlberryhill/jamieberryhill.com/_projects/oecd.md

 * Surface implications and provide recommendations to government.
 * Illustrate key practices and initiatives through case studies.

-So far, we've created two tech primers: one on [Artificial Intelligence](https://oecd-opsi.org/ai-primer-blog/), and one on [Blockchain](https://oecd-opsi.org/new-opsi-guide-to-blockchain-in-the-public-sector/).
+We created two tech primers: one on [Artificial Intelligence](https://oecd-opsi.org/ai-primer-blog/), and one on [Blockchain](https://oecd-opsi.org/new-opsi-guide-to-blockchain-in-the-public-sector/).
 You can access each below.

 <a href="https://oe.cd/helloworld" class="button button--large">AI primer (English and Spanish)</a> <a href="https://oecd-opsi.org/new-opsi-guide-to-blockchain-in-the-public-sector" class="button button--large">Blockchain primer</a>